 Centralized air conditioner installation cost varies depending on factors like building size, selection of unit based on the heat-gain evaluation, unit efficiency rating, labor rate, refrigerant lines and other types of equipment.

-Installation of Ducted AC cannot be considered a DIY (Do it yourself) project.
+Installation of Ducted AC cannot be considered a DIY (Do it yourself) project, it must be done by a qualified technician like those from aqualityhvac.org/air-conditioning-services-in-phoenix-az/.
 An uncertified individual cannot deal the significant challenges of installation.

 Following are the essential pricing breakdown

 The fee of a contractor depends upon the level of experience.
 A contractor with less experience might charge lesser than a very experienced guy so that a contractor can bill you from $40 to $250.
 The contractor quantifies an essential number of units required ineffective cooling of your indoor premises.

 In case, the owner would like to assess their home to get the estimation of the installation cost and the requirement instead of hiring a certified professional, he or she should follow United States Department of Energy guidelines for assessment.
 If you already have refrigerant lines installed, the basic air conditioner installation would cost from $1200 to $2000.